mikolasan/mikolasan.github.io/src/markdown/code/build-godot-game-with-jenkins.md

 COPY build.sh /
 ```

 It worked on Ubuntu 18 for version 3.1 and 3.2, but somewhere later they have updated Python to version 3.
-So install it and update how the `python` command works
+So we need to install it and update how the `python` command works

 ```dockerfile
 # Add 3 to the available alternatives